 - Architecture Capability: This element offers guidance to those looking to set up an Enterprise Architecture practice.
 It offers organizational models and defines roles and responsibilities.

 - Architecture Development Method (ADM): The central element to TOGAF.
 The ADM provides a step-by-step approach to developing an enterprise architecture.

 - Guidelines & Techniques: Building on the previous element, this piece helps in adapting and customizing the ADM based on the specific nature of your business.

 - Reference Models: This element offers two architectural reference models, these being the TOGAF Technical Reference Model (TRM), and the Integrated Information Infrastructure Reference Model (III-RM).

-- Enterprise Continuum & Tools: This addresses the taxonomies and tools to classify and store the enterprise’s architecture activity output.
-The Enterprise Continuum offers a view of the Architecture Repository.
-This view shows the related architectures and their evolution; from generic to specific, from abstract to concrete and from logical to physical.
+- Enterprise Continuum & Tools: This addresses the taxonomies and tools used to classify and store an enterprise’s architecture activity output.
+The Enterprise Continuum also offers a view of the Architecture Repository.
+This view shows the related architectures and their evolution, from generic to specific, from abstract to concrete, and from logical to physical.

 - Architecture Content Framework: This element outlines the TOGAF content framework.